New York Medicare ACO Performance: Cost and Quality Results Raise Bigger Questions

 6. Only ACOs that have participated in the MSSP for a year or more are included in CMS’s ACO performance reports.
 Of the 36 MSSP ACOs in NY, 32 were in the program during CY 2016; the remainder were new ACOs in 2017.

-This work was supported by The Peter and Carmen Lucia Buck Foundation.
+This report was supported in part by The Peter and Carmen Lucia Buck Foundation.
+The Innovation Strategies Initiative is supported by the TD Charitable Foundation.

 Resources for family caregivers and health care providers are available at our Next Step in Care website.